Your call archive as a searchable library. Ask any question, jump to the exact second.

 Not yet via a meeting bot.
 The macOS desktop app captures the meeting locally using Apple's native AudioTap on macOS 14.2 and up, no virtual drivers required.
 Hit record before the call, get a transcript in your library when it ends.
 A native meeting-join bot is on the roadmap.

 Yes.
 Add the public ChatGPT GPT or the Claude Custom Connector to query your call archive from chat.
-Same wallet, same per-minute pricing, no extra account.
+Same wallet, same pricing, no extra account.

 Yes.
 Library-wide search and Q&A spans every transcript in the account.
 Find where a competitor, objection, pricing question, or commitment came up across your full archive.